March 29, 2019 11 Things You Should Know about Phillis Wheatley

 In recognition of Women’s History Month, we spent some time reviewing primary source documents and secondary readings to learn more about literary icon, Phillis Wheatley, an enslaved West African child turned educated woman and author.
 Whether you have read her published poems or walked by her Boston Women’s Memorial statue between Fairfield Street and Gloucester Street on Commonwealth Avenue, explore our selection of facts from the life and career of Phillis Wheatley.
 We hope from our brief selection readers will delve deeper into Wheatley’s life with the list of links at the end of the post.

-1. Phillis Wheatley (1753-1784) was an enslaved woman from West Africa, who gained international fame for her book, Poems on Various Subjects, first published in London in 1733.
-As a result, she was released from bondage and became a free woman in the same year.
+1. Phillis Wheatley (1753-1784) was an enslaved woman from West Africa, who gained international fame for her book, Poems on Various Subjects.

 2. The most comprehensive account of Phillis Wheatley’s life was published by Margaretta Matilda Odell in a book entitled, Memoir and Poems of Phillis Wheatley, A Native African and a Slave.
 The book was published by George W. Light in Boston in 1834.
 Light also produced the first American publication of Wheatley’s book of poetry in 1834.**